 Have Them Apply

+The importance of classroom jobs doesn’t just include the actual work.
 Just like we apply for our jobs, have students go through an application process too!
 Explain different classroom jobs to students and have them think about which they are best suited for.

 I usually spend the first few weeks with students, teaching them all about the different classroom responsibilities.
-This is a great time to get to know students and learn their best qualities to determine what job might best fit them and their personalities.
+It is a great time to get to know students and learn their best qualities to determine what job might best fit them and their personalities.

 After students have had time to learn about all the different classroom responsibilities, it’s time to apply!
 Check out these differentiated sheets to help them determine what they will love AND what they are good at.
 Having them list what other jobs they may be good at is a great way to figure out multiple jobs for each student since you have the ultimate decision.
 The more jobs, the better because after all, there can’t be 12 line leaders in the classroom.
 This also saves you from having to switch jobs frequently!